Overhuset/overhuset.no/README.md

 # Overhuset landing page

-This is a SvelteKit project is a landing page for Overhuset.
-It's written in TypeScript and styled with TailwindCSS.
-The app is hosted on Vercel and meetups are managed through a shared Google Sheet.
+Overhuset's official landing page to showcase our services, partners, and events.
+This project, built using SvelteKit, is styled with TailwindCSS, and hosted on Vercel.
+We manage our meetups through a shared Google Sheet.

 ## Features